New Home Warranty Inspections

 New Home Inspection Pricing

-We charge $100 for a Framewalk, $300 for the PDI and $100 for the 30-day inspection.
-Any one-year or two-year inspection is a full Home Inspection with its full fee (currently $450).
-The fees are due on the day and time of the inspection and can be paid in cash, credit card, Apple Pay, Android Pay or INTERAC Flash.
+We charge our regular fee ($450 house/$250 condo) for each inspection.
+The fees are due on the day and time of the inspection and can be paid in cash, credit card, Apple Pay, Android Pay or EFT.
 HST is extra.